mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 		     effect size for outcome : 'beta.outcome',
-		     pvalue of the effect in exposure : 'pval.exposure', pvalue of the effect in outcome : 'pval.outcome', chromosome of the SNP : 'chr',
-		     position of the SNP : 'pos'
+		     pvalue of the effect in exposure : 'pval.exposure', pvalue of the effect in outcome : 'pval.outcome', chromosome of the SNP : 'chr' or 'chr.x', position of the SNP : 'pos' or 'pos.x'